 It’s just as easy to substitute more flavorful cookies when making a crumb crust, so why not?
 Ginger and lemon is a time honored combination that has so many varied applications, from therapeutic tea to delicious desserts.
 Use any gingersnap cookie you can find at your store, the thin or thick ones will work.

-The secret to making great cheesecake is just 2 words…room temperature!
+the secret to making great cheesecake is just 3 words…room temperature ingredients!

 Everybody seems to want a smooth surface on their cheesecake, and there are a few things you can do to help ensure this…